 Critics of judicial elections also allege that voters lack the requisite knowledge or interest to produce a qualified bench.
 For example, Geyh (2003, p.
-55) argues, "Widespread voter ignorance and apathy...undercut the likelihood that judges will be held accountable to the public in any meaningful way."
+55) argues, "[w]idespread voter ignorance and apathy...undercut the likelihood that judges will be held accountable to the public in any meaningful way."
 M.G.
-Hall's research challenged existing notions of voter ineptitude, including the ability to assess candidates' features.
+Hall's research challenged existing notions of voter ineptitude, including the ability of voters to assess candidates.
 M.G.
 Hall, Bonneau, and their co-authors observed that voters evaluate a candidate's professional experience, pathway to the court, and history of electoral success.
 Challengers with lower court experience perform better against incumbents than those without experience (Bonneau and Cann 2011; M.G.
 Hall and Bonneau 2006, 2013; M.G.
-Hall 2015); uncontested incumbents selected by interim appointments are disadvantaged compared to elected incumbents (Bonneau and M.G.
+Hall 2015); untested incumbents selected by interim appointments are disadvantaged compared to elected incumbents (Bonneau and M.G.
 Hall 2009; M.G.
 Hall 2015); and an incumbent's record of strong victories enhance their performance in later elections (M.G.
 Hall 2015).
-Others note that while elected state supreme court judges are less likely to have attended an elite law school or served on the editorial board of a law review compared to appointed judges, they are no less likely to have attended a locally prestigious law school or served as a lower court judge (Goelzhauser 2016).
-Indeed, elected judges are more likely to have held some major office prior to their judgeships compared to judges selected via merit selection processes (Goelzhauser 2016).
+Others note that while elected state supreme court judges are less likely to have attended an elite law school or served on the editorial board of a law review compared to appointed judges, they are no less likely to have attended a locally prestigious law school or served as a lower court judge and are more likely to have held some major office prior to their judgeships compared to judges selected via merit selection processes (Goelzhauser 2016).

-Evolving Judicial Elections: Understanding the Effects of Electoral Design, Campaign Money, and Attack Advertisements judicial elections.
-Among their central findings is the effect of partisan elections on incumbent success (M.G.
-Hall 2001a, 2015; Frederick and Streb 2008) and voter participation (M.G.
+Evolving Judicial Elections: Understanding the Effects of Electoral Design, Campaign Money, and Attack Advertisements success (M.G.
+Hall 2001a, 2015; Baum 2003; Frederick and Streb 2008) and voter participation (M.G.
 Hall 2007; M.G.
 Hall and Bonneau 2013).
-Such findings confirm the longstanding speculation that voters in judicial elections rely upon a candidate's party affiliation on the ballot to structure their voting behavior in a consistent manner (Dubois 1979).
-Other scholars have confirmed that voters are substantially influenced by partisan affiliation when they vote (Bonneau and Cann 2015) and that partisan labels on ballots decrease roll-off (Kritzer 2016).
+Such findings confirm the longstanding speculation that voters in judicial elections rely upon a candidate's party affiliation on the ballot or inferred party affiliation to structure their voting behavior in a consistent manner (Dubois 1979; Baum 1987; Bonneau and Cann 2015b).
+Other scholars have confirmed that voters are substantially influenced by partisan affiliation when they vote (Bonneau and Cann 2015a) and that partisan labels on ballots decrease roll-off (Kritzer 2016).
 Research also underscores the importance of alternative election designs.
 For example, state rules that allow statewide or local constituencies are frequently connected to incumbent performance (Bonneau and Cann 2011) and voter participation (M.G.
 Hall 2007).

 Adding to the complexity of judicial elections, M.G.
-Hall and Bonneau highlighted how election outcomes and voter participation are conditioned by institutions that structure the performance of
+Hall and Bonneau highlighted how election outcomes and voter participation are conditioned by institutions that structure the performance of judicial elections.
+Among their central findings is the effect of partisan elections on both incumbent

 M.G.
 Hall and Bonneau also tied voter responsiveness to the level of campaign spending and campaign advertising in a judicial campaign (Bonneau and M.G.
 Hall 2009; M.G.
 Hall 2015).
 They noted that where spending differences favor the incumbent, incumbent judges perform better, but challengers may reduce the incumbency advantage by outspending incumbents (Bonneau 2005b; M.G.
 Hall 2015).
 Most notably, for every 1 percent increase a challenger spends on his or her campaign, support for the incumbent decreases by 1.8 percent (Bonneau 2007).
-It is also well-documented that judicial campaign spending (Bonneau 2005a) and fundraising (Boyea 2017) are tied to the characteristics of elections, institutional arrangements, and political environments.
+It is also well-documented that judicial campaign spending (Bonneau 2005a) and fundraising (Boyce 2017) are tied to the characteristics of elections, institutional arrangements, and political environments.